Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 let nodesApi = new NodesApi(this.alfrescoApi);

 let opts = {
-  'majorVersion': true // boolean | If **true**, create a major version.
+  'majorVersion': true //  | If **true**, create a major version.
 Setting this parameter also enables versioning of this node, if it is not already versioned.

-  'comment': comment_example // string | Add a version comment which will appear in version history.
+  'comment': comment_example //  | Add a version comment which will appear in version history.
 Setting this parameter also enables versioning of this node, if it is not already versioned.

-  'name': name_example // string | Optional new name.
+  'name': name_example //  | Optional new name.
 This should include the file extension.
 The name must not contain spaces or the following special characters: * \" < > \\ / ? : and |.
 The character . must not be used at the end of the name.

-  'include':  // Array<string> | Returns additional information about the node.
+  'include':  //  | Returns additional information about the node.
 The following optional fields can be requested:
 * allowableOperations
 * association
 * isLink